 The motion of the bird is defined by airspeed, lift/drag ratio, load factor and angles of pitch and roll combined with the wind speed and wind-angle.
 The roll and pitch profile is intended to give a flat windward turn and a leeward wing-over.
 Using a spread sheet, different angles of bank can be tested to see which produce an airspeed ground-speed and height profile similar to those seen in nature.
 The important point being to test whether the result gives at least as much airspeed and height at the end of the dynamic soaring manoeuvre as at the beginning.

 The first diagram shows variation of airspeed and ground-speed against distance flown.
-Starting at 20 m/s the airspeed increases and the ground-speed decreases during the windward turn from 0 to 340m.
-During the leeward turn the airspeed decreases as the bird gains height in the wing-over and then increases slightly as the bird descends, leaving a slight gain of airspeed overall.
+Starting at 20 m/s the airspeed increases and the ground-speed decreases during the windward turn from 0 to 370m.
+During the leeward turn from 370m to 450m, the airspeed decreases as the bird gains height in the wing-over and then increases slightly to about 27m/s as the bird descends, leaving a slight gain of airspeed overall .
 The ground-speed decreases slightly as the bird climbs and then increases as it descends with a slight gain of ground-speed at the end.

-The lower diagram is a plan view showing, in blue, the air-path , the motion of the bird within the air mass.
-The heading is the same as the wind-angle.
-In orange is shown the ground track, the birds actual path over the ground, with the wind coming from the top.
-It shows the range of wind-angles, turning left during the windward turn from 120 through 90 to 60 degrees and turning right during the leeward turn from 60 through 90 to 120 degrees.
+The lower diagram is a plan view showing the air-path, the motion of the bird within the air mass, in blue.
+The heading is the same as the wind-angle with the wind coming from the top.
+It shows the range of wind-angles, turning left during the windward turn from 120 through 90 to 60 degrees and then turning right during the leeward turn from 60 through 90 to 120 degrees.
+The ground track, the birds actual path over the ground is shown in orange.
 The gap between the ends of the lines on the right is the distance lost downwind, about 200m, the effect of the wind.
-The birds are not drawn to scale but do illustrate the angle of drift.
+The same bird is is shown at two places on both lines.
+The bird is not drawn to scale but does illustrate the angle of drift.